FaTaL0x45/ShellGen/README.md

 List of things to do:

-- Clean up some code (if possible without ruining the program)
+- Clean up some code (I seriously need to clean up the scripts)

 To request an improvement or new feature:
 - Create an [issue](https://github.com/realagentwhite/ShellGen/issues/new) and mark as `enhancement`